Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 Agnes Goodwillie Greathead née Cameron

-Agnes Goodwillie Cameron was born on 29 August 1904 in Edinburgh, Midloathian, Scotland.3 She was the daughter of James B Cameron and Bertha Moss.2 She married Lyndon Henry Greathead, son of Thomas Henry Greathead and Alice Louisa Thalia Gainfort, on 3 April 1938 in Elkton, Maryland, USA, Both Agnes and Lyndon were described as clerks and living in Richmond Hill, New York.
+Agnes Goodwillie Cameron was born on 29 August 1904 in Edinburgh, Midloathian, Scotland.2,3 She was the daughter of James Begbe Cameron and Georgina Hamilton.4 She married Lyndon Henry Greathead, son of Thomas Henry Greathead and Alice Louisa Thalia Gainfort, on 3 April 1938 in Elkton, Maryland, USA, Both Agnes and Lyndon were described as clerks and living in Richmond Hill, New York.
 They did not have any children, but they were always a very hospitable couple and gave much time to their nephew Stuart.
-Agnes I understand had dark brown hair, was five foot five inches tall and blue eyes.1,3,4 Lyndon and Agnes had saved their entire lives to one day own their dream home and retire to Florida.
+Agnes I understand had dark brown hair, was five foot five inches tall and blue eyes.1,2,5 In the census of 1 April 1940 in 136 Lancaster Avenue, Buffalo, New York, New Jersey, USA, she was listed as the wife of Lyndon Henry Greathead.6 Lyndon and Agnes had saved their entire lives to one day own their dream home and retire to Florida.
 They loved Delray Beach, Florida and spent most Novembers vacationing there.
-Lyndon had to take a disability leave from work due to cancer surgery, which he survived.3 Her husband John died on 27 July 1964 in Light House Point, Delray Beach, Florida, USA, aged 62 he was stricken with a massive heart attack while tending the garden.5,3,6 She died on 26 February 1993 in Boynton Beach, Florida, USA, aged 88 from an aortic aneurism on the day of the first bombing of the World Trade Centre in New York.3 In her will she asked that her ashes be placed in the ocean so they could float back to Scotland.
-Instead they were taken to Edinburgh, Scotland, the home of her birth and her ashes were scattered in the rose garden at the foot of the Edinburgh Castle.3
+Lyndon had to take a disability leave from work due to cancer surgery, which he survived.2 Her husband John died on 27 July 1964 in Light House Point, Delray Beach, Florida, USA, aged 62 he was stricken with a massive heart attack while tending the garden.7,2,8 Her Social Security Number was 111-039-031.3 Agnes died on 26 February 1993 in Boynton Beach, Florida, USA, aged 88 from an aortic aneurism on the day of the first bombing of the World Trade Centre in New York.2,3 In her will she asked that her ashes be placed in the ocean so they could float back to Scotland.
+Instead in the summer of 1993 they were taken to Edinburgh, Scotland, the home of her birth and her ashes were scattered in the rose garden at the foot of the Edinburgh Castle.2

 Sources of Information